Accessibility Tools

 Slide 1

-D42 Intestine-on-Chip: Endothelial cells and monocyte-derived macrophages comprise the vasculature of our Intestine-on-Chip model.
+D42 Gut-on-Chip: Endothelial cells and monocyte-derived macrophages comprise the vasculature of our Intestine-on-Chip model.
 Endothelial cells express CD31 in orange and tissue-resident macrophages are visualized by mannose receptor/CD206 staining in cyan.

 Slide 1